YottaDB/YDBDoc/MessageRecovery/errors.rst

 SETEXTRENV
 -------------------

-SETEXTRENV, Database files are missing or Instance is frozen; supply the database files, wait for the freeze to lift or define gtm_extract_nocol to extract possibly incorrect collation
+SETEXTRENV, Database files are missing or Instance is frozen; supply the database files, wait for the freeze to lift or define ydb_extract_nocol to extract possibly incorrect collation

-MUPIP Error: It indicates that gtm_extract_nocol environment variable needs to be defined to run MUPIP JOURNAL EXTRACT completion if Instance is Frozen or Database files are missing.
+MUPIP Error: It indicates that ydb_extract_nocol environment variable needs to be defined to run MUPIP JOURNAL EXTRACT completion if Instance is Frozen or Database files are missing.

-Action: If the you know there are no variables with alternate collation or if the EXTRACT is for analysis rather than a LOAD, define gtm_extract_nocol to a positive value and reissue the command.
+Action: If the you know there are no variables with alternate collation or if the EXTRACT is for analysis rather than a LOAD, define ydb_extract_nocol to a positive value and reissue the command.
 Otherwise correct the condition before reissuing the EXTRACT.

 ----------------------
 SETINSETTRIGONLY